What Does Sherlock Holmes Have in Common with Pest Control?

 Sherlock Holmes was a master detective and the literary creation of Sir Arthur Conan featured in multiple stories published between 1887 and 1917.
 Holmes was known for his incredible skills of observation and deduction.
 Sherlock was able to solve mysteries that were beyond the logical conclusions of his contemporaries, even the police at Scotland Yard.
 So what does he have to do with ant control?

-When it came to solving a mystery, he was immensely successful because of his knowledge, skill, experience, and his unwillingness to give up.
+When it came to solving a mystery, he was immensely successful.
+This was because of his knowledge, skill, experience, and his unwillingness to give up.
 In the same manner, successful ant control requires good detective work which entails knowledge, skill, experience, and a bit of tenacity.
 Knowledge is the foundation of effective ant control and begins by being able to answer one very important question.
 Who is your suspect?